 Researchers have discovered that playing background music as you work can improve your ability to concentrate.

-However, each individual’s music preferences are unique, and so the type of music that can boost your productivity may not work that well in my case.
+However, each individual’s music preferences are unique, and so the type of music that can boost your productivity may not be the same as mine.

 It won’t hurt to put on some background music.
 So just try it out.